vstinner/vstinner.github.io/draft/remove-private-c-api-func.rst

     removed in Python 3.13 alpha 1.
 These APIs will be available again in the incoming Python 3.13 alpha 2 (scheduled next Tuesday).

-    I planned to make Cython, numpy and cffi compatible with Python 3.13 alpha 1.
+    I **planned to make Cython, numpy and cffi compatible**  with Python 3.13 **alpha 1**.
 Well, I missed this release.
-With reverted changes, numpy 1.26.2 can be built successfully, and cffi 1.16.0 just requires a single change
-    13. So we should be good (or almost good) for Python 3.13 alpha 2.
+With reverted changes, numpy 1.26.2 can be built successfully, and cffi 1.16.0 just requires a single change 13.
+So we should be good (or almost good) for Python 3.13 **alpha 2**.

     (...)